 “Driver fell asleep at the wheel heading back to camp.
 He'd done 6 swings straight because we're short-staffed.
 Nobody tracked his cumulative hours across projects.
 Insurance said 'no fatigue records' and denied the claim.”

-— Perth transport contractor, $18M revenue, 45 drivers across Pilbara routes
+— WA transport contractor, $18M revenue, 45 drivers across Pilbara routes

 Back to Demos